Ask any online retailer and they will tell you that maintaining optimum inventory levels is a never-ending challenge — an elabourate juggling act.

 Every online store requires a different inventory management strategy to track inventory efficiently, but here are some universal best practices for maintaining optimal inventory levels.

 1. Implement an inventory tracking system

 By knowing how much of each SKU is located at each geographic location, you can improve stock control across your distribution network.
-Inventory tracking systemsoffer such real-time access to stock levels across logistics centers and sales channels.
+Inventory tracking systemsoffer such real-time access to stock levels across logistics centres and sales channels.

 As you expand your supply chain, implementing an inventory tracking system is a surefire way to efficiently allocate inventory by having full access to real-time data.

 The last thing any business owner wants to do is manually track inventory, as there will be no time for anything else.
 Once you determine your optimal level of inventory, you can set reorder points to help put the reorder process on autopilot.

 A reorder point refers to the minimum level of inventory that determines when it’s time to reorder inventory.
 The reorder quantity you set should consider both customer demand and lead times.
 Most inventory apps also offer a feature that will automatically notify you when inventory levels reach a reorder point.

 With the right kind of technology that complements the supply chain at every stage, your distribution network can operate at maximum efficiency.